The Craftsman

 Charles is also an accomplished knitter, practicing the craft for over 45

-this craft for the last eleven years at the
+this craft for the last twenty-one years at the

 He also has worked with recycling tin can and other painted tin objects to